johnregan3/name-generator/readme.md

 *  Add some fun to your website!

-*  Use multiple Name Generators
+*  Save multiple Name Generators

 *  Easily insert Name Generators into content